-Use these disaster-assistance vocabulary exercises to practice important academic vocabulary emphasized in issue 14 of English Detective.
-(Toward a World without Hunger) and in this TED talk on ending hunger.
+Use these disaster-assistance vocabulary exercises to practice important academic vocabulary.
+(Most of it is from issue 14 of English Detective.
+(Toward a World without Hunger) and this TED talk on ending hunger.
 These fill-in exercises also review important words from previous issues.

 Type the words above the exercises (and in the illustration below them) to fill in the blanks of this discussion.
 The first section has been done as an example (with separate vocabulary.).